-We support the essential role that members of the D.C. legal community play in our independent judicial system.
+We, the members of the steering committees of the D.C.
+Bar Communities listed below, representing more than 14,000 memberships, support the essential role that members of the D.C. legal community play in our independent judicial system.

 The members of the Steering Committee of the Litigation Community of the D.C.
 Bar Communities unanimously approved this statement on March 26, 2025.
 The Communities for Health Law, District of Columbia Affairs, and Antitrust and Consumer Law of the D.C.
 Bar Communities have joined us in this statement.